openstack-infra/storyboard/doc/source/migration.rst

    `$PROJECT_IN_STORYBOARD` should be replaced the name of the project you are importing into in StoryBoard, for example `openstack/monasca`.

+   Two parameters of the `storyboard-migrate` command allows for filtering by the tags associated to the bug.
+   Both parameters accept a comma-separated lists of tags and they are mutually exclusive.

+   --only-tags=tags      select only the bugs which have all
+                         the specified tag(s)
+   --exclude-tags=tags   exclude the bugs which have any
+                         of the specified tag(s)

    Then you must wait for some time to pass whilst the project is migrated.
 You can watch the output if you like.
 Sometimes it will crash with a traceback saying the database object already exists.